vtex-sites/base.store/README.md

 export default Button
 ```

 For most components, you would stop here.
 However, buttons can have different variants.
-For instance, suppose you want to have a button component with primary and muted variants.
+For instance, suppose you want to have a button component with primary and secondary variants.
 To add variants to the component, update `Button.tsx`:

 ```tsx
 import React from 'react'